cchitsiang/awesome-stars/README.md

 - [mutualmobile/MMDrawerController](https://github.com/mutualmobile/MMDrawerController) - A lightweight, easy to use, Side Drawer Navigation Controller
 - [daiweilai/DDRichText](https://github.com/daiweilai/DDRichText) - This Framework is forked from https://github.com/TigerWf/WFCoretext .
 Just like Weixin Moment and Weibo RichText.
 On the base of original lib, Add many new features and make it easier to use
 - [Shuangzuan/RCTRefreshControl](https://github.com/Shuangzuan/RCTRefreshControl) - A pull down to refresh control for react native.
-- [LeoNatan/LNPopupController](https://github.com/LeoNatan/LNPopupController) - LNPopupController is a framework for presenting view controllers as popups of other view controllers, much like the Apple Music and Podcasts apps.
+- [LeoNatan/LNPopupController](https://github.com/LeoNatan/LNPopupController) - A framework for presenting view controllers as popups of other view controllers, much like the Apple Music and Podcasts apps.
 - [git-up/GitUp](https://github.com/git-up/GitUp) - The Git interface you've been missing all your life has finally arrived.
 - [leancloud/LeanStorageDemo-iOS](https://github.com/leancloud/LeanStorageDemo-iOS) - 基于 iOS SDK，全面示例了 LeanCloud 的存储功能。
 - [danielamitay/DACircularProgress](https://github.com/danielamitay/DACircularProgress) - DACircularProgress is a UIView subclass with circular UIProgressView properties.